vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ### Create the `Timer`

 First, we implement the `SetupOverride()` function.
 This function runs during the Peakboard application start-up process.
 We create the `Timer` here.
-Note that we pass our `CustomListData` to the `Timer`, so that the `Timer` can interact with our data source.
+Note that we pass our `CustomListData` to the `Timer`, so that the `Timer` can access our data source.

 {% highlight csharp %}
 private Timer? _timer;